Understanding Overparametrization in Survival Models through Interpolation: Background and related work

-is smooth, convex, and analytically tractable, making it the canonical setting for studying double-descent. \cite{belkin2019reconciling} showed in random-feature and neural-network models that when capacity first becomes sufficient to achieve zero training loss, the test loss peaks at this interpolation point and then declines as capacity increases further, showing a clear ``second descent.'' \cite{hastie2022surprises} derived the corresponding high-dimensional risk formula: with aspect ratio $\gamma = d/n$, the variance explodes near $\gamma \approx 1$ but rapidly decreases for $\gamma > 1$.
+\textit{Squared loss. } For continuous outcome $y$, the squared loss is smooth, convex, and analytically tractable, making it the canonical setting for studying double-descent. \cite{belkin2019reconciling} showed in random-feature and neural-network models that when capacity first becomes sufficient to achieve zero training loss, the test loss peaks at this interpolation point and then declines as capacity increases further, showing a clear ``second descent''. \cite{hastie2022surprises} derived the corresponding high-dimensional risk formula: with aspect ratio $\gamma = d/n$, the variance explodes near $\gamma \approx 1$ but rapidly decreases for $\gamma > 1$.